kingspp/kingspp.github.io/_posts/2019-09-22-missing-value-treatment-using-clustering-technique.md

+---
+layout: post
-## Missing value treatment using Clustering Technique
+title: Missing Value Treatment using Clustering Technique
+description: "Analysis of Row Based vs Column Based Ignore Methods"
+author: kingspp
+category: research
+tags: python pandas clustering kmeans eda
+finished: false
+---
+## Introduction

 #### What is clustering?
 The task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
-A common statistical techniques used in statistical analysis and EDA.
+It is a common statistical techniques used in statistical analysis and EDA.

 #### What is missing value treatment?
 In a practical scenario, we often come across missing values in a dataset.
-The values could be either errors, later replaced by null or by default was missing / not entered.
-In such scenarios, the data cannot be fed to a model, since it is having null values.
-In order to use the dataset for modelling, we need to come up with a plan to fill those values.
-There are many methods availble for the analysis.
-For this time, lets use Clustering Approach.
+The values could either be errors, later replaced by null or by default was missing / not entered.
+In such scenarios, the data cannot be fed to a model, due to null values.
+In order to use the dataset for modeling, we need to come up with a plan to replace those values.
+There are many methods available for the analysis, Clustering is one among them.

 #### Can clustering be used for missing value treatment?
 Clustering is grouping of similar objects.
-As the objective of clustering is based on similarity, we can use the technique to find the mean of the closest cluster and replace the missing value.
+The objective of clustering is based on similarity, we can use the technique to find the mean of the closest cluster and replace the missing value with the mean.
-Methods of clustering techniques for missing value treatment</br>
+Methods of clustering techniques for missing value treatment,

 **1. Column Ignore Clustering**:
-    Given a missing value, its column is said to ignored for the clustering mechanism.
-Once the clusters are formed, the mean of the missing value's column is calculated</br>
+    Given a missing value, the value's column is ignored for the clustering.
+Once the clusters are formed, the mean of the missing value's column is calculated and suitable replacement is found.

 **2. Row Ignore Clustering**:
-    Given a missing value, the row is dropped, and KMeans is run on all the columns as input.
+    Given a missing value, the row is dropped, and Clustering is executed on all available columns as input.
 Later the dropped sample is compared against the cluster centroid and the mean is computed based on the cluster.

-## Dataset and its Features
+## Dataset and Features
 #### Context
 The Iris flower data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems.
 It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
 The data set consists of 50 samples from each of three species of Iris (Iris Setosa, Iris virginica, and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.

 This dataset became a typical test case for many statistical classification techniques in machine learning such as support vector machines

 #### Content
-The dataset contains a set of 150 records under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species).
+The dataset contains a set of 150 records under 5 attributes - Sepal Length, Sepal width, Petal Length, Petal Width, and Class(Species).

 ```python